Akash-Jariwala/course-recommendation-system/README.md

 After collecting data using API, collected data is pre-processed and seperate .scv file is created.
 Then using pre-processed data model is bult on the top of recommendation engine theory.

 ### Model integration:
-Once model start giving appropriate results, web application is developed using Flask, CSS, HTML & javascript.
+Once model start giving appropriate results, web application is developed using Flask, CSS, HTML, Bootstrap & javascript.

 ## Screen Shots